Tag

 Image used with permission by copyright holder

-When it’s time to write on your Mac, you want to make sure you operate with minimal distractions.
+When it’s time to write on your Mac, you want to make sure you with minimal distractions.
 Ulysses is tailor-made for these situations.
 With its pared-back layout and focused tools, it can help you get down to work and shut out the world around you.

 You can manage all your files and projects in the Ulysses library, keeping everything just a click or two away.
 There’s a built-in proofreader, support for tons of common file formats, and quick publishing to WordPress, Medium, and more.
 Whether you’re a professional writer or just need a great word processor, Ulysses ticks all the boxes.